Nathan Healy

 Rhode Island Electricity Prices

-With Palmetto’s LightReach program, you can go solar with no upfront cost.
-You pay a fixed monthly rate — often lower than your current bill — while Palmetto owns, monitors, and maintains the system for you.
+With Palmetto’s LightReach program, there’s no upfront cost.
+You pay a fixed monthly rate, Palmetto owns and maintains the system, and a 90% Production Guarantee means your panels are always working for you.

 Price of Energy: Rhode Island vs National Average